kukshaus/transcribe/README.md

 2. **MongoDB connection failed**: Check your MONGODB_URI and ensure MongoDB is running
 3. **OpenAI API errors**: Verify your API key and check usage limits
 4. **Audio download fails**: Some platforms may have restrictions; try a different URL
+5. **Google OAuth errors**: Verify your Google OAuth credentials and redirect URIs
+6. **Stripe payment failures**: Check your Stripe keys and webhook configuration
+7. **Authentication issues**: Ensure NEXTAUTH_SECRET is set and NEXTAUTH_URL matches your domain

 ### Logs